Removing the steering wheel

 Unscrew the steering wheel mounting nut, holding the steering wheel from turning

-Mark the relative positions of the steering shaft and steering wheel hub with a felt-tip pen so that the steering wheel can be installed in its original position during assembly.
+Mark the relative positions of the steering shaft and steering wheel hub with a felt-tip pen so that when assembling, you can install the steering wheel in its original position.

 Tighten the steering wheel mounting nut a few turns.